JustCallMeDavid/booklist/README.md

 - Stock Market Wizards: Interviews with America’s Top Stock Traders (Jack D. Schwager)
 - Big Debt Crises (Ray Dalio)
 - The Changing World Order (Ray Dalio)
+- Liar's Poker (Michael Lewis)
+- Outliers: The Story of Success (Malcolm Gladwell)
+- The Tipping Point: How Little Things Can Make a Big Difference (Malcolm Gladwell)
+- David and Goliath: Underdogs, Misfits and the Art of Battling Giants (Malcolm Gladwell)
+- In an Uncertain World: Tough Choices from Wall Street to Washington (Robert Rubin)

 ## Biographies
 - Titan: The Life of John D. Rockefeller, Sr. (Ron Chernow)